sudar/email-log/README.md

 The cost of the addon is $15 and you can buy it through [paypal](http://sudarmuthu.com/out/buy-email-log-more-fields-addon).

+### Forward email (Pro addon)

+You can [buy the Forward email pro addon](http://sudarmuthu.com/wordpress/email-log/pro-addons#forward-email-addon), which allows you to send a copy of all the emails send from WordPress, to another email address.
+The addon allows you to choose whether you want to forward through to, cc or bcc fields.
+This can be extremely useful when you want to debug by analyzing the emails that are sent from WordPress.
+The cost of the addon is $15 and you can buy it through [paypal](http://sudarmuthu.com/out/buy-email-log-forward-email-addon).

 ### Cleaning up db on uninstall